totie10/SPARTACUS10/README.md

 An issue with the silhouette coefficient is that its memory consuming, if the number of voxels is large, as it is typically the case with high-resolution neuroimages.
-In order to avoid running into a memory error, the module spatial_silhouette from the SPARTACUS package includes an implementation of the silhouette coefficient for large data sets that avoids to run into a memory error, by calculating the pairwise distances between voxels not all at once, but in chunks.
+In order to avoid running into a memory error, the module spatial_silhouette from the SPARTACUS10 package includes an implementation of the silhouette coefficient for large data sets that avoids to run into a memory error, by calculating the pairwise distances between voxels not all at once, but in chunks.